calebchampion/P2WPKH_BIP84_Addresses/README.md

 4. Used the **parent private key** and ECDSA to solve for the (compressed) **public key**, then adding that with the chain code to calculate the **parent extended public key(master extended public key)**.

 ### Directions
+- Need to download "english" file as it is the bip39 wordlist used for conversion.
+Just change "english" to the file path and name.

     $ pip install pandas as pd
     $ pip install mnemonic as Mnemonic